 All students who withdraw may re-enter into the program without the loss of credit hours provided it is within six (6) years from the date of their withdrawal.
-All records of the student are stored for six (6) years only and it is the responsibility of the student to maintain all documents received from the institution beyond the six year period.
+It is the responsibility of the student to maintain all documents received from the institution beyond the six year period.
 The institution reserves the right to evaluate the previous enrollment and to verify that the student was in good standing with the college before the student is accepted for re-enrollment.
 If accepted by the college, the student will re-enter in the same progress status as he or she left.
 If the student transferred to another institution before returning to Coastline Beauty College, those hours and projects earned at the other institution may also be credited to the student for the new re-enrollment.
 Each re-entry is treated on an individual basis.
 Coastline Beauty College reserves the right to reject students that had withdrawn from the College before.